 This satellite is a part of the geostationary component of the 3rd phase of the Chinese Beidou (Compass) satellite navigation system.
 It features a phased array antenna for navigation signals and a laser retroreflector and additionally deployable S/L-band and C-band antennas.

-SpaceX will launch the Dragon spacecraft on their 19th operational cargo delivery mission to the International Space Station.
+SpaceX will launch the Dragon spacecraft on their 20th operational cargo delivery mission to the International Space Station.
 The flight is being conducted under the Commercial Resupply Services contract with NASA.Low Earth Orbit B1059 - Flight Proven ( ) Landing Zone 1